theikegeraads/pycalc/README.md

 ### `*`

-The times function can be used to multiply two integers.
+The times operator can be used to multiply two integers.

 Example: `2*2`